CAE is proud to partner IndiGo in the delivery of a new pathway for the IndiGo Cadet Pilot Programme; the International Pathway.

 The program comprises two phases of training:

-Upon completion cadets will induct at CAE OAA’s Academy in Melbourne Australia, where they will undertake flight training for the CPL, MEIR and the Upset Prevention and Recovery Training (UPRT).
+Cadets will first undertake 615 hours of theoretical knowledge training (Ground School) at CAE in Gondia, India.
+On successful completion cadets will transfer to CAE in Tamworth, Australia where they will undertake the flight training for the CPL, MEIR and Upset Prevention and Recovery Training (UPRT).

-After successful completion of their training in Australia, cadets return to CAE OAA’s Academy in Gondia to undertake the ground school training and undergo flight and theory examination requirements for the DGCA license conversion.
+Upon completion cadets return to CAE in Gondia, India to undertake the flight and theory examination requirements for the DGCA license conversion.

-The duration of the CPL training is planned at 17 months, which comprises 12.5 months in Australia for flight school & UPRT training, 4 months of ground school in India for the theoretical knowledge training and a further 2 weeks of license conversion training at the Gondia campus upon return from Australia.
+The duration of the CPL training is planned at 17 months, which comprises of 12.5 months in Australia for flight school & UPRT training and 4 months of ground school in India for the theoretical knowledge training and further 2 weeks of license conversion training at Gondia campus upon return from Australia.
 The Airbus A320 type rating is planned at an additional 2 months.
-However, DGCA licensing, scheduling, cadet performance, weather, and any other delays will extend the duration of the cadet program.
+However, DGCA licensing, scheduling, cadet performance, weather, and any other delays will extend the duration of the cadet programme.